factorie/factorie/tutorials/Tutorial10Variables.scala.md

 ```

-Tensors
+WeightsMap
 -------

-Tensors have many useful methods, including:
+WeightsMap have many useful methods, including:

   - dot (products)
   - outer (products)
   - twoNorm
   - etc.

-See Tutorial*Tensors for more information
+See Tutorial*WeightsMap for more information

-Tensors are important because some important special cases of Factors require variables with Tensor values
+WeightsMap are important because some important special cases of Factors require variables with Tensor values
  because the Factors calculate their scores as dot-products between these Tensor values and a "weight" parameter Tensor.

 RealVariable is like DoubleVariable in that it holds a single floating-point number,